roryp/Generative-AI-for-beginners-java/03-CoreGenerativeAITechniques/README.md

 ### What This Example Teaches

 The Responsible AI example showcases the importance of implementing safety measures in AI applications.
 It demonstrates how modern AI safety systems work through two primary mechanisms: hard blocks (HTTP 400 errors from safety filters) and soft refusals (polite "I can't assist with that" responses from the model itself).
 This example shows how production AI applications should gracefully handle content policy violations through proper exception handling, refusal detection, user feedback mechanisms, and fallback response strategies.

+> **Note**: This example uses `gpt-4o-mini` because it provides more consistent and reliable safety responses across different types of potentially harmful content, ensuring the safety mechanisms are properly demonstrated.

 ### Key Code Concepts